 Reason for Policy

-This policy has been established to meet the compliance standards set forth in OMB’s Uniform Guidance (2 CFR 200), which represents the cost principles for educational institutions.
-This requires that all costs incurred for the same purpose, in like circumstances, are treated only as either direct costs or F&A/indirect costs.
-Principal investigators and administrators involved in sponsored projects must understand and comply with this policy in order to ensure that costs are properly charged and meet federal costing standards.
+This policy has been established to meet the compliance standards set forth in OMB’s Uniform Guidance (2 CFR 200), which includes the cost principles for educational institutions.
+This document specifies that all costs incurred for the same purpose, in like circumstances, are treated only as either direct costs or F&A/indirect costs.
+Principal investigators and administrators involved in sponsored projects must comply with this policy in order to ensure that costs are properly charged and meet federal costing standards.

 The policy and its associated procedures streamline the process for small projects and for many routine transactions as well as create a uniform understanding about how F&A should be shared when there are contributions from more than one college.
 A transparent, equitable way to allocate the ICR to contributing units is critical in promoting interdisciplinary projects.